-- The Job Creation Tax Credit allows a \$1,000-per-job tax credit to create new jobs.
-Firms must create at least 25 new jobs or expand their workforces at least 20%. - Manufacturing Tax Credit provides tax credits to taxpayers who increase their annual taxable payroll by \$ 1 million through the creation of new job.
+Job credit: Manufacturing Tax Credit provides tax credits to taxpayers who increase their annual taxable payroll by \$1 million through the creation of new job.

-Qualified Manufacturing Innovation & Reinvestment Deduction allows qualified manufacturing firms to deduct 5% of their private capital investment from their corporate net income tax liability if they invest at least 100 million in the creation of new or refurbished manufacturing capacity.

-Rural Jobs and Investment Tax Credit Program is available if firms invest at least \$100 million in rural areas of the commonwealth or other states.
+- Qualified Manufacturing Innovation & Reinvestment Deduction allows qualified manufacturing firms to deduct 5% of their private capital investment from their corporate net income tax liability if they invest at least 100 million in the creation of new or refurbished manufacturing capacity. - Rural Jobs and Investment Tax Credit Program is available if firms invest at least \$100 million in rural areas of the commonwealth or other states.